NiesHW/SECB3203_P4B/Group_Project/Group_2/Progress 3/README.md

 The Pearson Correlation measures the linear dependence between two variables X and Y. The resulting coefficient is a value between -1 and 1 inclusive, where:

-  -> 1: Total positive linear correlation.
+  -> 1: Total positive linear correlation. <br>
-  -> 0: No linear correlation, the two variables most likely do not affect each other.
+  -> 0: No linear correlation, the two variables most likely do not affect each other. <br>
   -> -1: Total negative linear correlation.

 Pearson Correlation is the default method of the function "corr"